BBC National Programme: Broadcasting hours

-The National Programme's broadcasting hours were from Mondays to Saturdays at around 10.15am until midnight, with Sundays commence broadcasting at 3.00pm.
-However by the mid-1930s, broadcasting on a Sunday was extended to commence at around 10.30am.
+The National Programme's broadcasting hours were from Mondays to Saturdays at around 10.15 am until midnight, with Sundays commence broadcasting at 3.00 pm.
+However by the mid-1930s, broadcasting on a Sunday was extended to commence at around 10.30 am.

-BBC News on the National Programme would not air until at least 6.00pm each day, this was in agreement with several newspapers to ensure people would buy a morning edition.
+BBC News on the National Programme would not air until at least 6.00 pm each day, this was in agreement with several newspapers to ensure people would buy a morning edition.
 Thus did not have a dedicated news department until 1934, and only then was it used to edit and broadcast news material from other wire agencies in the country and around the world.
-The start of World War II on 1 September 1939 would see the start of a proper news on the new Home Service with morning news bulletins commencing at 7.00am each day.
+The start of World War II on 1 September 1939 would see the start of a proper news on the new BBC Home Service, with morning news bulletins commencing at 7.00 am each day.